The Mediator of a Better Covenant

 "they [priests] serve in a shadowy model of the heavenly just as Moses warned about, to erect the tabernacle "for he said 'see that you do all according to the pattern shown on the mountain'" (Hebrews 8:5)

 The Old testament was a shadow of that to come.
 To go back to the old, and to live to its written code is to sever from Christ and fall from grace (Galatians 5:4).
-This not just in regards to justification, but elemental principles, dietary laws, sabbaths days, festivals... things destined to perish (Colossians 2:16).
+This is not just in regards to justification, but also elemental principles, dietary laws, sabbaths days, festivals... things destined to perish (Colossians 2:16).
 See, From Shadow to Substance: The Peril of Returning to the Old Covenant.

 From External Code to Internal Reality